kevinhughes27/shopify-sinatra-app/README.md

 You'll need to create a Shopify Partner Account and a new application.
 You can make an account [here](http://www.shopify.ca/partners) and see this [tutorial](http://docs.shopify.com/api/the-basics/getting-started) for creating a new application.

 Note - The shopify-sinatra-app creates an embedded app!
 You need change the embedded setting to enabled in the [Shopify Partner area](https://app.shopify.com/services/partners/api_clients) for your app.
 If you don't want your app to be embedded then remove the related code in `layout/application.erb` and delete the `layout/_top_bar.erb` file and the references to it in the other views.

-Also note that when developing locally you'll need to enable unsafe javascripts in your browser for the embedded sdk to function.
-Read more [here](http://docs.shopify.com/embedded-app-sdk/getting-started)

 After creating your new application you need to edit the `.env` file and add the following lines: